ichakra2/pca-hybrid/docs/Design.md

 3. Run PCAplotresnet.m on MATLAB to plot PCA analysis results of layer-wise significant components.
 Identify the significant layers using del parameter in code.

 4. Design Hybrid-Net by assigning BinConv2d2 to significant layers and BinConv2d to binary layers.
+This can be done very easily by using the Matlab codes provided in /model_gen/resnet_print.m and /models/resnet_layer_print.m.
 Define model in resnethybunrolled.py.
-Example given below:
+Example  of layer definitions given below:

 ```
 #Binary Layer definition